Trump softens rhetoric after Iranian missile attacks, says Tehran appears to be 'standing down'

 Iranian Supreme Leader Ayatollah Ali Khamenei, addressing a gathering of Iranians chanting: “Death to America,” said the missile attacks were a “slap on the face” of the United States and said U.S. troops should leave the region.

-Iranian Foreign Minister Mohammad Javad Zarif had said the strikes “concluded” Tehran’s response to the killing of Soleimani, who had been responsible for building up Iran’s network of proxy armies across the Middle East.
+Iranian Foreign Minister Mohammad Javad Zarif had said the strikes “concluded” Tehran’s response to the killing of Soleimani, who built up Iran’s network of proxy armies across the Middle East.
 He was buried in his hometown, Kerman, after days of national mourning.

 “We do not seek escalation or war, but will defend ourselves against any aggression,” Zarif wrote on Twitter.